Oh no, another article listing trends and promising lead generation marketing on steroids?

 Now, when I talk about chatbots, I don’t necessarily mean NLP + Machine Learning chatbots.
 Yes, conversational AI is essential, and those kinds of assistants have their time, place, and application.
 But chatbots are much more than AI… or should I say much less?
 In any case, I am trying to draw your attention to the simple “dumbed-down” bots no one ever expected to live up to human complexity.
 The ones that take leads down predetermined paths of a carefully designed decision tree.

 Because a simple conversational interface might just be the status-quo-breaking lead generation software, we’ve all been waiting for.

 The secret to their success is the conversational approach that is just so natural on desktop as well as mobile and combines it with the practicality of a traditional user interface.
-In other words, they keep the turn-taking, information, chatty vibe while removing the insecurity so often induced by AI natural language processing bots.
+In other words, they keep the turn-taking, information, and chatty vibe while removing the insecurity so often induced by AI natural language processing bots.

-Rule-based chatbots with rich interfaces don’t leave the users in an agony of thinking what they can or cannot ask or how they should ask it so the bot won’t get confused… Forget that.
+Rule-based chatbots with rich interfaces don’t leave the users in an agony of thinking about what they can or cannot ask or how they should ask it so the bot won’t get confused… Forget that.